gecko-71/jToPDF/README.md

-jSPDF is a simple report generator.
+jToPDF is a simple report generator.

 The Preparing report class transforms a JSON file into a PDF file.
 You can also use a database as a data source.